Hand turned Wooden pens

-Keith Partridge is 94 years old, and he's quite the character!
+Keith Partridge is now 96 years old, and he's quite the character!
 He is an old school master craftsman who has high standards that he holds himself to.
-He thinks he has made more than 7000 of these pens in his professional lifetime, and each one is meticulously crafted and as perfect as a living material can be.
+He thinks he has made more than 8000 of these pens in his professional lifetime, and each one is meticulously crafted.

 I think when you hold this perfectly balanced, handcrafted and humble item in your hand, you feel a connection to the creator, and the echo of its former life as floorboards or furniture in a once loved family home.